 Like so many other things, these cookies were the result of chance, and this simplicity is what makes them one of the favorite cookies around the world.

-I´ve made this recipe in two different ways: one with melted butter and the other with room temperature butter; both work fine, but i have to say that i prefer the second one (with room temperature butter) because that way you get a softer cookie.
+I’ve made this recipe in two different ways: one with melted butter and the other with room temperature butter; both work fine, but I have to say that I prefer the second one (with room temperature butter) because that way you get a softer cookie, while the other way you get a crispier cookie.

 - 3/4 C brown sugar